winstonhenke/Salesforce/README.md

   - You define a roll-up summary field on the object that is on the master side of a master-detail relationship

 ---

+### Navigation

+Salesforce uses the term navigation to be a little more broad than I was expecting

+- > What do we actually mean by “navigation”?
+The first thing we might mean by navigation is user interface elements on the screen.
+You click something, and something happens.
+For example, you click the Accounts item in the navigation menu, and you go to the Accounts object home page.
+You click the New button, and a record entry form appears.
+You choose a custom action from a quick actions menu, and you launch a custom process.
+And so on.
+Those buttons and menu items are navigation elements.
+  - It's the “something happens” part that I wouldn't have considered navigation